-This post is intended for companies who wish to better understand the process of preparing a translation project.
+This post is intended for companies who want to better understand the process of preparing a translation project.

 A successful, quality translation depends on many factors throughout the translation process.
 But here’s a secret that many translation buyers new to the market may not know – the most important part of the translation process is you.

 Before the translation process can even begin, it is up to you to prepare the translation project request.
 This is not always a simple task.
 Your language service provider (LSP) will need detailed instructions in order to produce an accurate, and effective translation.

 Wondering where to begin?
 Just follow these 5 simple steps to prepare a high-quality translation project!

 Make a plan

 Determine your language combination.
 Be sure to target a specific region or country.
 This is an essential step in ensuring clarity in project requirements and appropriate use of language based on the target region and culture.
 For example, choose English (UK) to Spanish (SP), rather than simply English to Spanish.

 - Define your target audience.
 Are your readers young or old?
 Industry experts or the general public?
 Local or international?
 With a clear target audience in mind, the translator can avoid using inappropriate language or.

 - Identify the tone and voice of the document.
 Consider the subject matter and target audience.
 Legal, medical and technical translations usually require a serious, formal tone and in some cases, use of the passive voice.
 In contrast, marketing content allows more freedom in diction and tone, including use of the active voice to ensure easy-reading.